bge-barcoding/MitoGeneExtractor-BGE/snakemake/README.md

 # MGE via snakemake with added functionality for BGE #
 ## Requirements: ##
-- snakefile
+- snakefile (-standard or -fastpmerge)
 - config.yaml (containing:)
-  - Name of MitoGeneExtractor run (will be used for naming summary stats output and concatenated consensus fasta file).
+  - Name of MitoGeneExtractor run (will be used for naming summary stats CSV output and concatenated consensus fasta file containing barcodes).
   - Path to 'MitoGeneExtractor-vx.y.z' file (see installation guidance on main readme)
   - Path to'samples.csv' (example below)
   - Path to 'protein_references.csv' (example below)
   - Path to output directory (new directories will be created)
   - Gene of interest (e.g. cox1)
-  - Parameters: r (Exonerate relative score threshold) and s (Exonerate minimum score threshold)
+  - Parameters: r (Exonerate relative score threshold) and s (Exonerate minimum score threshold).
+See guidance on main readme.
 - Activated conda env - See mge_env.yaml
 - Can be run on a cluster using 'snakemake.sh'